 - Have you ever wanted to, or are willing to stop using mind altering substance, but feel as if you cannot, and or do not know how to?

-The Bright Futures Treatment Center admissions team, and substance abuse specialists would be more than happy to speak with you concerning yourself and or a loved one who is seeking professional help for affiliations with substance abuse.
+The Bright Futures Treatment Center admissions team and substance abuse specialists would be more than happy to speak with you concerning yourself and or a loved one who is seeking professional help for affiliations with substance abuse.
 We know that the road to recovery can be a long and burdensome one.
 However, we are more than willing to be there for you every step of the way.
 Opt for either a singles or couples rehab Florida facility and make the necessary change in your life.